RefactoringTools/SD-Mon/README.md

 How to run SD-Mon
 -----------------
+In the following we call "base directory" (or BASEDIR) the directory where the tool is installed, for instance `BASEDIR = /data/proj`.
-SD-Mon is started by executing from the base directory ($HOME/SD-Mon) the bash script:
+SD-Mon is started by executing from the installation directory (`BASEDIR/SD-Mon`) the bash script:

 ```bash
 bin/sdmon_start